Alvin-Zilverstand/Tralalero_lang/README.md

 ## Syntax

-A Trallalelo program must start with `Tralalero Tralala` and end with `Bombardiro Crocodilo`.
+A Tralalero program must start with `Tralalero Tralala` and end with `Bombardiro Crocodilo`.

 ## Keywords